Body, Mind and Spirit

 - Music therapy—using live or recorded music to promote relaxation, stress reduction and feelings of joy

 - Reiki—a gentle hands-on relaxation technique to reduce stress and promote a feeling of well-being

-- Pet therapy—visits with certified therapy dogs increases relaxation and triggers happy memories
+- Pet therapy—visits with therapy dogs increases relaxation and triggers happy memories

 Where You Need Us to Be